Turing degree spectra of differentially closed fields: Eventually Non-isolated Types

 It now follows that there exist continuum-many countable pairwise non-isomorphic models of $T$, since an isomorphism $f$ between two such structures $\mathfrak{A}$ and $\mathfrak{B}$ would have to map the set of indiscernibles in $\mathfrak{A}$ onto that in $\mathfrak{B}$, hence likewise for the fibers, and therefore $f$ on the indiscernibles would define an isomorphism between the graphs coded into $\mathfrak{A}$ and $\mathfrak{B}$.
 Moreover, the graph $G$ coded into $\mathfrak{A}$ can be recovered from the computable infinitary $\Sigma_2$-theory of $\mathfrak{A}$ -- that is, we can compute a copy of $G$ if we know this theory -- and in fact we can enumerate the edges in a copy of $G$ just from the computable infinitary $\Pi_1$-theory of $\mathfrak{A}$, since this much information allows us to recognize any two elements of $F_{ab}$ in $\mathfrak{A}$ that realize the nonisolated $2$-type.

 We will use this same strategy to code graphs into countable models $K$ of \DCF0, using the set $A$ of indiscernibles given by Lemma \ref{lemma:indiscernibles}.
-The fiber $F_{mn}$ for $a_m,a_n\in A$ will be the Manin kernel $E^\#_{a_ma_n}$ defined in Theorem \ref{thm:Maninkernel}, which is shown in Theorem \ref{thm:Maninprops} to have the appropriate properties, and the non-isolated computable infinitary $\Pi_1$-type in $F_{mn}$ will be the type of an element of $F_{mn}$ whose coordinates are both transcendental over $\Q\la a_m+a_n\ra$.
-With this background, the reader should be ready to proceed with Theorem \ref{thm:DCFtoGraph}.
+The fiber $F_{mn}$ for $a_m,a_n\in A$ will be the Manin kernel $E^\#_{a_ma_n}$, defined in Theorem \ref{thm:Maninkernel} and shown in Theorem \ref{thm:Maninprops} to have the appropriate properties, and the non-isolated computable infinitary $\Pi_1$-type in $F_{mn}$ will be the type of an element of $F_{mn}$ whose coordinates are both transcendental over $\Q\la a_m+a_n\ra$.
+With this background, the reader should be ready to proceed with Proposition \ref{prop:DCFtoGraph}.

-Although we will not attempt to generalize here, it is reasonable to guess that the procedure in Section \ref{sec:spectra} should work for other classes of countable structures for which the same conditions hold.
-Indeed, if the conditions hold for types using computable infinitary $\Pi_n$-formulas, then we conjecture that the same procedure allows one to code a graph $G$ into a structure $\mathfrak{A}$ in $\C$ in such a way that the computable infinitary $\Pi_n$-theory of $\mathfrak{A}$ allows one to enumerate the edges in a copy of $G$.
+Although we will not attempt to generalize here, it is reasonable to conjecture that the procedure in Section \ref{sec:spectra} should work for other classes of countable structures for which similar conditions hold.
+Analogues of its converse (Theorem \ref{thm:low}, essentially) for such classes may be more challenging.

+\comment{ Indeed, if the conditions hold for types using computable infinitary $\Pi_n$-formulas, then we conjecture that the same procedure allows one to code a graph $G$ into a structure $\mathfrak{A}$ in $\C$ in such a way that the computable infinitary $\Pi_n$-theory of $\mathfrak{A}$ allows one to enumerate the edges in a copy of $G$.
 In this case, the spectrum of $\mathfrak{A}$ ought to contain exactly those Turing degrees $\bfd$ whose $n$-th jump $\bfd^{(n)}$ can enumerate the edges in a copy of $G$.
 That is, $\spec{\mathfrak{A}}$ should be the preimage of $\spec{H}$ under the $n$-th jump operator (for the $H$ defined from $G$ in Lemma \ref{lemma:GraphEnumSpec} below).
-On the other hand, there is no obvious reason why Theorem \ref{thm:low} need hold for countable models of such a theory. \DCF0 may be unusual in possessing both ENI-DOP (witnessed by $\Pi_1$-computable formulas) and the property that all of its low$_1$ models are computably presentable.
+On the other hand, there is no obvious reason why Theorem \ref{thm:low} need hold for countable models of such a theory. \DCF0 may be unusual in possessing both ENI-DOP (witnessed by $\Pi_1$-computable formulas) and the property that all of its low$_1$ models are computably presentable. }